QuantEcon/lecture-python-intro/in-work/markov_chains.md

 dot
 ```

-As you might notice, unlike other Markov chain we have seen before, it has a periodic cycle.
+As you might notice, unlike other Markov chains we have seen before, it has a periodic cycle.

 This is formally called [periodicity](https://stats.libretexts.org/Bookshelves/Probability_Theory/Probability_Mathematical_Statistics_and_Stochastic_Processes_(Siegrist)/16:_Markov_Processes/16.05:_Periodicity_of_Discrete-Time_Chains#:~:text=A%20state%20in%20a%20discrete,limiting%20behavior%20of%20the%20chain.).